kimh/clojure-by-example/source/index.md

 <br>
 <br>

-`while` modifier stops the evaulation of the body when the predicate is false.
+`while` modifier stops the evaluation of the body when the predicate is false.

 ```clojure
 user=> (for [x ['a 'b 'c]